eam3900/Elk-configuration-project/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat will collect data such as 'SSH logins' which will allow us to view SSH login attemps and see how many were successful.
+- Filebeat will collect data such as 'SSH logins' which will allow us to view SSH login attempts and see how many were successful.
 - Metricbeat will collect system metrics such as CPU usage and can be used to examine inconsistencies.